darkrenaissance/darkfi/doc/src/architecture/consensus.md

 As described in previous chapter, DarkFi is based on Ouroboros Crypsinous.
 Therefore, block production involves the following steps:

-At the start of every slot, each node runs a leader selection algorithm to determine if they are the slot's leader.
+At the start of every slot, each node runs the leader selection algorithm to determine if they are the slot's leader.
 If successful, they can produce a block containing unproposed transactions.
 This block is then appended to the largest known fork and shared with rest of the nodes on